mrehkopf/vcs/README.md

 You can make use of the following mouse and keyboard shortcuts:
 ```
 Double-click
-VCS's output window ....
+VCS's output window .....
 Toggle window border on/off.

 Middle-click
-output window ..........
+output window ...........
 Open the overlay editor.

 Left-press and drag
-output window ..........
+output window ...........
 Move the window (same as dragging by its title bar).

 Right-press
-output window ..........
+output window ...........
 Magnify this portion of the output window.

 Mouse wheel
-output window ..........
+output window ...........
 Scale the output window up/down.

-F1 .....................
-Force capture's input resolution to 640 x 400.
+F1 ......................
+Force the capture's input resolution to 640 x 400.

-F2 .....................
-Force capture's input resolution to 720 x 400.
+F2 ......................
+Force the capture's input resolution to 720 x 400.
 ```

 ## Command-line
 Optionally, you can pass one or more of following command-line arguments to VCS:
 ```
--m <path + filename> ...
+-m <path + filename> ....
 Load capture parameters from the given file on start-
                           up.
 Capture parameter files typically have the .vcsm
                           suffix.

--f <path + filename> ...
+-f <path + filename> ....
 Load custom filter sets from the given file on start-
                           up.
 Filter set files typically have the .vcsf suffix.

--a <path + filename> ...
+-a <path + filename> ....
 Load alias resolutions from the given file on start-
                           up.
 Alias resolution files typically have the .vcsa
                           suffix.

--i <input channel> .....
+-i <input channel> ......
 Start capture on the given input channel (1...n).
 By
                           default, channel #1 will be used.
 ```

 For instance, if you had capture parameters stored in the file `params.vcsm`, and you wanted capture to start on input channel #2 when you run VCS, you might launch VCS like so: